aws-samples/sample-Dynamic-Text-to-SQL-with-Amazon-Bedrock-Agent/README.md

 - Check agent's rationale to understand agent's approach
 - If queries consistently fail, check the CloudWatch logs for the relevant Lambda functions (Athena Query and Athena Schema Reader).
 - Enable [Bedrock model invocation logging](https://docs.aws.amazon.com/bedrock/latest/userguide/model-invocation-logging.html) to troubleshoot

+## Customization Considerations

+When adapting this solution to your environment:

+- **Agent Instructions**: Update the agent instructions in `prompt/instruction.txt` to reflect your specific database environment and schema discovery methods.

+- **Database Metadata Sources**: This sample uses AWS Glue Data Catalog via Athena's `SHOW tables` and `DESCRIBE table` commands.
+If your metadata is stored elsewhere (PostgreSQL's information_schema, Oracle's data dictionary, etc.), you'll need to modify the schema discovery approach accordingly.

+- **Metadata Enrichment**: If your database doesn't provide sufficient context through column comments, consider implementing a supplementary metadata repository to provide the agent with richer information about your data model, business context, and table relationships.

+- **Tool Interaction Optimization**: Our sample implementation processes one table at a time, which is simple but may require multiple turns for complex queries.
+In production environments, consider implementing bulk metadata retrieval or caching strategies to reduce latency and provide more complete context to the agent.

 ## License